chunliyu0/-/README.md

 **Given an input string, reverse the string word by word.**                                                                   **For example, Given s = "the sky is blue", return "blue is sky the".**
 *Note: For C programmers: Try to solve it in-place in O(1) space.*

+###167.
+Two Sum II - Input array is sorted [Solution] (https://github.com/ycl11761/Leetcode/blob/master/167_TwoSumII.c)
+**Given an array of integers that is already sorted in ascending order, find two numbers such that they add up to a specific target number.**</br>
+**The function twoSum should return indices of the two numbers such that they add up to the target, where index1 must be less than index2.
+Please note that your returned answers (both index1 and index2) are not zero-based.**</br>
+**You may assume that each input would have exactly one solution.**
+**Input: numbers={2, 7, 11, 15}, target=9; Output: index1=1, index2=2**                                                                **For example, Given s = "the sky is blue", return "blue is sky the".**
+*Note: For C programmers: Try to solve it in-place in O(1) space.*

 ###186.
 Reverse Words in a String II [Solution] (https://github.com/ycl11761/Leetcode/blob/master/186_ReverseWordsII.c)
 **Given an input string, reverse the string word by word.
 A word is defined as a sequence of non-space characters.**</br>
 **The input string does not contain leading or trailing spaces and the words are always separated by a single space.**</br>